Can Private Investigators Trace IP Addresses?

 What are the key signs of a workplace affair?

 Affairs at work often leave behind subtle clues.
-Here are the five most common signs we encounter during cheating partner investigations in the UK:
+Here are the most common signs we encounter during cheating partner investigations in the UK:

 1. Sudden changes in work patterns or hours